hashicorp/terraform/README.md

 Developing Terraform
 --------------------

 This repository contains only Terraform core, which includes the command line interface and the main graph engine.
-Providers are implemented as plugins that each have their own repository in [the `terraform-providers` organization](https://github.com/terraform-providers) on GitHub.
-Instructions for developing each provider are in the associated README file.
-For more information, see [the provider development overview](https://www.terraform.io/docs/plugins/provider.html).
+Providers are implemented as plugins, and Terraform can automatically download providers that are published on [the Terraform Registry](https://registry.terraform.io).
+HashiCorp develops some providers, and others are developed by other organizations.
+For more information, see [Extending Terraform](https://www.terraform.io/docs/extend/index.html).

 To learn more about compiling Terraform and contributing suggested changes, please refer to [the contributing guide](.github/CONTRIBUTING.md).